Russian LGBT Network: 2009

 2009 was declared the Memorial Year for Gay and Lesbian Victims of Political Repression, in recognition of the 75th anniversary of the criminalization of homosexuality.

 At a February 2009 Moscow press conference the Russian LGBT Network and the Moscow Helsinki Group released a paper entitled "The Situation for Lesbians, Gays, Bisexuals and Transgendered People in the Russian Federation", the first in-depth study of the legal position of LGBT people in Russian history.
 The 100-page paper analyzes relevant Russian laws, citing specific examples of rights infringement and discrimination.

-From March 23 to March 29, 2009 the network sponsored the third Week Against Homophobia in Russia, with roundtables, films, demonstrations and performances in Arkhangelsk, Kemerovo, Tomsk, Omsk, Krasnoyarsk, Naberezhnye Chelny, Novosibirsk, Petrozavodsk, Tyumen, Rostov-na-Donu, Chelyabinsk and Saint Petersburg.
+From 23 to 29 March 2009, the network sponsored the third Week Against Homophobia in Russia, with roundtables, films, demonstrations and performances in Arkhangelsk, Kemerovo, Tomsk, Omsk, Krasnoyarsk, Naberezhnye Chelny, Novosibirsk, Petrozavodsk, Tyumen, Rostov-na-Donu, Chelyabinsk and Saint Petersburg.
 There is also an "Assistance manual for those who suffered from discrimination or hate crimes" on the official Russian LGBT Network website.

-On May 17, 2009, the International Day Against Homophobia, the network organized a "rainbow flash mob" in Saint Petersburg.
+On 17 May 2009, the International Day Against Homophobia, the network organized a "rainbow flash mob" in Saint Petersburg.
 Bringing together from 100 to 250 people, the network considered it the largest demonstration in Russian history for LGBT rights and smaller demonstrations have been held in more than 30 Russian cities.

-On July 15, 2009, representatives of the Russian LGBT Network met Russian Federation human-rights commissioner Vladimir Lukin and gave him a copy of the report.
+On 15 July 2009, representatives of the Russian LGBT Network met Russian Federation human-rights commissioner Vladimir Lukin and gave him a copy of the report.
 According to Lukin, LGBT people have the same rights as others: "If certain people’s rights are violated because of the sexual orientation of those people, we are ready to protect them".
 According to Igor Petrov, it was the first official meeting of a state representative with LGBT activists in Russian history.